 Tips: Mental health questions can apply in a one-on-one scenario, or on a team level, though if you think an individual is struggling, it's always best to check in individually.
 A good tip is to ask wellness questions regularly, and not just once you notice that a team member might need extra support.
 The key to preventing mental exhaustion and burnout in your team is to address issues proactively at the first signs.
 This creates a safe space and shows your team that you care, which also makes it easier for them to open up or approach you if something does come up in the future.

-Let’s wrap up this list of check-in questions on a fun note with some ice breaker questions you can bring to your next meeting.
-Including light-hearted check-in questions creates opportunities for your team to build rapport and connect on a personal level, especially for remote teams who only cross paths for specific work-related topics.
+Let's wrap up this list of check-in questions on a fun note with some icebreaker questions you can bring to your next meeting.
+Including light-hearted check-in questions createcreates opportunities for team-building activities, rapport, and personal connections – especially for remote working teams who only cross paths for specific work-related topics.
 Whether in a one-on-one, or a team meeting – building interpersonal relationships with coworkers actually improves confidence in sharing opinions, brainstorming, and being enthusiastic about ideas from coworkers.

 - If you were going to cook for the whole team, what dish would you make?

 - What’s your biggest irrational phobia?

 - What word or expression have you been saying too much?

 - What is your zodiac sign and do you think it applies to you?

 - What’s one thing many people hate but you love?